open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-<a href="operations.md#get-the-organization-for-the-buyer">Get the organization for the buyer</a>.
+[Get the organization for the buyer](operations.md#get-the-organization-for-the-buyer).
 Map to the organization's `.details.buyerProfile`.

 ```xml
 <cac:ContractingParty>